-As at June 2017, Horizon Power has a net current liability position of \$105.9 million (2016: \$65.7 million).
+As at June 2018, Horizon Power has a net current liability position of \$94,511,000 (2017: \$105,931,000).
 This has no impact on Horizon Power's ability to pay its debts over the next twelve months from the date those financial statements were authorised for issue.
 The above reconciliation indicates that the organisation's ongoing operations generate sufficient cash flow to cover its usual operations, to pay interest on its debts and to pay income taxes.
-In addition, under a Master Lending Agreement with the Western Australian Treasury Corporation, Horizon Power had, as at 30 June 2017, access to borrowing facilities of up to \$813 million, including a working capital facility of \$30 million, of which \$50 million was undrawn.
-For the next financial year, the peak borrowing limit has been increased to \$895 million.
+In addition, under a Master Lending Agreement with the Western Australian Treasury Corporation, Horizon Power can access a peak borrowing facilities of up to \$927,500,000 from July 2018, including a working capital facility of \$30,000,000, of which \$368,500,000 was undrawn.